Mahmud Shah III of Gujarat

-Nasir-ud-Din Mahmud Shah III (born Mahmud Khan) was a sultan of the Muzaffarid dynasty who reigned over the Gujarat Sultanate, a late medieval kingdom in India from 1537 to 1554.
+Nasir-ud-Din Mahmud Shah III (born Mahmud Khan; 1526 – 5 February 1554) was a sultan of the Muzaffarid dynasty who reigned over the Gujarat Sultanate, a late medieval kingdom in India from 1537 to 1554.
 He had to battle frequently with his nobles who were interested in independence, especially Darya Khán and Imád-ul-Mulk.
 He was killed by one of his servants.

 Background

+Mahmud Shah III was the son of prince Latif Khan, a son of Muzaffar Shah II.
+His mother was a daughter of Behram Khan, a member of the royal dynasty of Sindh.
+Latif Khan was killed during a rebellion against his brother, Bahadur Shah of Gujarat.

 Bahadur Shah had no son, hence there was some uncertainty regarding succession after his death.
 Muhammad Zaman Mirza, the fugitive Timurid prince made his claim on the ground that Bahadur's mother adopted him as her son.
-The nobles selected Bahadur's nephew Miran Muhammad Shah I of Khandesh as his successor, but he died on his way to Gujarat.
-Finally, the nobles selected Mahmud Khan, the son of Bahadur's brother Latif Khan as his successor and he ascended to the throne as Mahmud Shah III on 10 May 1538, when only eleven years of age.
+Bahadur had appointed his sister's son Miran Muhammad Shah I of Khandesh as his successor, but he died on his way to Gujarat.
+Finally, the nobles selected Mahmud Khan, the son of Bahadur's brother Latif Khan as his successor and he ascended to the throne as Mahmud Shah III on 10 May 1538, when he was only eleven years of age.